 Sonnenkopf - Klösterle Ski Resort Austria

-A sneaky addition to the Ski Arlberg lift pass region, Sonnenkopf ski resort is beautifully perched above the villages of Klösterle & Wald am Arlberg and has 34km of trails on 1,300m of skiable vertical on cold, north-aspect slopes.
+A sneaky addition to the Ski Arlberg lift pass region or a standalone secret stash, Sonnenkopf ski resort is beautifully perched above the villages of Klösterle & Wald am Arlberg and has 34km of trails and 1,300m of skiable vertical on cold, north-aspect slopes.
 Just a few kilometres to the west of Stuben in the western Austria state of Vorarlberg, the quiet slopes of Sonnenkopf-Klösterle can make a worthy day-trip from the occasionally maddening crowds of Ski Arlberg.

 Pros & Cons for Sonnenkopf Ski Resort